YunseoH/data-science-projects/README.md

-# Welcome to My GitHub Portfolio
+# Data Science Portfolio

-Hi, I'm Yunseo Heo, a data science major with experience in machine learning, data visualization, and statistical analysis.
-This repository showcases projects from my undergraduate studies and internships, covering topics such as:
+Welcome to my GitHub portfolio.
+I am a data science major with experience in machine learning, statistical analysis, and data visualization.
+This repository showcases projects from my undergraduate studies and internships, covering a range of topics, including:

 - **Predictive Modeling** – Regression, classification, and time series forecasting
 - **Data Visualization** – Interactive dashboards and visual analytics
-- **Optimization & Algorithms** – Game theory, decision-making models, and efficiency analysis
+- **Optimization & Algorithms** – Game theory applications, decision models, and efficiency analysis
-- **Big Data & Cloud** – Working with large datasets and cloud computing tools
+- **Big Data & Cloud Computing** – Handling large datasets and utilizing cloud-based solutions

-Each project includes a brief description, dataset source (if applicable), and key takeaways.
-Feel free to explore!
+Each project includes a brief overview, dataset source (if applicable), and key insights.
+Feel free to explore the repositories, and do not hesitate to reach out for discussions or collaborations.